-- (a) An advanced capacity to communicate ideas effectively in suitable formats to a range of audiences inside the field of study or discipline and to the wider community. - (b) An advanced ability to communicate effectively using written and spoken English and/or Māori, or where appropriate, other languages.
+- (a) A capacity to communicate ideas effectively in suitable formats to a range of audiences inside the field of study or discipline and to the wider community. - (b) An ability to communicate effectively using written and spoken English and/or Māori, or where appropriate, other languages.